Galois Automorphisms and Classical Groups: Galois Automorphisms Relevant for the McKay--Navarro Conjecture

-\begin{pa} The particular case that $\ell\mid(q-1)$ has been studied in various contexts related to (refinements of) the McKay conjecture, see, e.g., \cite{malle-spaeth:2016:characters-of-odd-degree, CSS20}, due to the relatively nice nature of height-zero characters in this case.
-For this reason, we remark that if $\ell$ is a prime dividing $(q-1)$, we have $q\equiv 1\pmod \ell$ is a square modulo $\ell$, and hence either $q$ is a square or $p$ is a square modulo $\ell$.
-Then \cref{lem:genrsigmaH} yields: \end{pa}
+\begin{pa} The particular case that $\ell\mid(q-1)$ has been studied in various contexts related to (refinements of) the McKay conjecture, see, e.g., \cite{malle-spaeth:2016:characters-of-odd-degree, CSS21}, due to the relatively nice nature of height-zero characters in this case.
+We remark that if $\ell$ is a prime dividing $(q-1)$, we have $q\equiv 1\pmod \ell$ is a square modulo $\ell$, and hence either $q$ is a square or $p$ is a square modulo $\ell$.
+Then Lemma~\ref{lem:genrsigmaH} yields: \end{pa}